I have a moto in my life, volunteers are the backbone of the community, without them the world would become a more difficult place to survive.

 The mapping is part of our Citizens for Change project which encourages greater social inclusion and works to enable marginalised youth in Tripoli to be more engaged in their communities by getting them involved in volunteering and local activities.

-Funded by the Lebanon Humanitarian Fund manager:
+Funded by the Lebanon Humanitarian Fund managed by:

 Photos: © Ali Hamouch/International Alert